deeeed/universe/packages/design-system/README.md

 For a full list of components and their usage, you can explore the storybook

+## Documentation

+For more detailed information on the design system and its components, check out the storybook site at [https://deeeed.github.io/universe/design-system-storybook/](https://deeeed.github.io/universe/design-system-storybook/)

 ## Storybook

 Explore the components and their usage more thoroughly by running the Storybook locally: